Agora-Lab-AI/Atom/README.md

 ### Training

-To train the models, run `accelerate config` and enable DeepSpeed acceleration. `deepspeed/zero3.json` was the configuration file used for training.
+- To train the models, run `accelerate config` and enable DeepSpeed acceleration. `deepspeed/zero3.json` was the configuration file used for training.0
+- Then run accelerate launch `accelerate launch finetune.py`

 ```sh
 ./run.sh